sablier-labs/docs/docs/solana/client-integration/01-lockup.md

 }
 ```

-Make sure to call the `createStreams` function to execute the stream creation:
+To create a stream, you can now call `createStreams` function.

 ```typescript
 createStreams();